AI For Emergency Electrical Calls

 Yes, when it stays inside approved language.
 It should collect facts, avoid diagnosis or repair instructions, and route safety-sensitive calls according to the contractor's rules.

-Can this help partial-power and breaker-trip calls?
+Can this help outage and breaker-trip calls?

 Yes.
 It captures symptoms, affected areas, property type, caller role, deadline pressure, and access notes before staff decide the next step.